Let prospective employers know that you can speak the lingo!

-Of course, some companies will need to translate materials such as marketing copy and instructional guides.
+Of course, some companies will need to translate materials, such as marketing copy and instructional guides.
 For that reason, they may be looking for employees who speak multiple languages and can translate a range of documents.

-3. Customer services
+3. Customer service

-Spoiler: Not every customer will speak English.
+Spoiler alert: not every customer will speak English.
 The more languages that a business can operate in, the wider its reach.
 Hiring staff members that can speak a range of languages gives businesses the opportunity to connect directly with a wider range of customers, helping them to feel supported and valued.
 Just as with clients and partners, engaging with customers in their native language also increases trust.

 Where should you list your languages?

-Showcasing your language skills on your CV is a must.
+As we've now established, showcasing levels of language proficiency on your CV is a must.
 So, where and how should you do this?
-Most candidates tend to list both their language and their proficiency (we'll get to that in a minute!) on this document.
+Most candidates tend to list both the actual language and their level of proficiency (we'll get to that further on!) on this document.

-- Skills section: this is perhaps the most logical place to list your language proficiency in a bullet-point format
+Skills section: this is perhaps the most logical place to list your language proficiency in a bullet-point format

 Education: should you have a specific language qualification, you can mention it here too

 Upper Intermediate (B2)

-When you have certification in any language, you will also have a grade that you can pop on your CV.
-For example, you may list your skills as "French - Advanced (C1)” in your skills section.
+When you have gained a certification in any language, you'll also have a grade that you can pop on your CV.
+For example, you may list your skills as, “French - Advanced (C1)” in the skills section or a dedicated languages section.
 The only time that you wouldn't use this system is if you happen to be a native speaker.
-You may have German as your first language, for example, and have learned English at school.
-If that is the case, you can list your skill as "German - Native" on your CV.
+German might be your first language, for example, but you learned English at school.
+If that's the case, you can list your skill as, “German - Native” and “English - Intermediate (B1)” on your CV.
 Simple.

 Three tips to keep in mind when listing languages

 Ready to get started and list languages on your CV?
-Before you put figurative pen to paper, you might want some tips to help you along the way.
+Before you put a figurative pen to paper, you might want some tips to help you along the way.